dgroomes/swift-playground/README.md

      ```shell
      swift run SwiftPlaygroundAsyncAwait
      ```
-   * It should looke something like this:
+   * It should look something like this:
      ```text
      $ swift run SwiftPlaygroundAsyncAwait
      Building for debugging...